busarm/busarm-oauth/README.md

 ### Development (using Docker)

 - Install Docker on system.
 Visit https://docs.docker.com/get-docker/
-- Start Local Server (Wecari Oauth)
+- Set up Environment Variables
 - - Ensure `.env` file exists.
 If not run copy `.env.example` to `.env`
 - - Ensure `.env` file is populated with the corrent details
+- Start Local Server (Wecari Oauth)
 - - Run `docker-compose up` or `docker-compose up --scale oauth-php=<NUMBER_OF_INSTANCES>`
 - For First time Deployment:
+- Set up database (After Starting Local Server)
 - - Before Starting Server - Generate Oauth Client Credentials for Wecari API and add to the `.env` file.
 Use `Wecari Oauth` console commands.
 - - After Starting Server - Login to the database using the default mysql credentials in the `docker-compose.yml` file.
 - - After Starting Server - If database ddl hasn't been automaticaly deployed, run the database ddl sql scripts in the `database` folder.